All Episodes

 Why not?

-They don't even know what I'm asking you.
+Don't even know what I'm asking you.

 Why not?

-Okay, greetings and welcome back, my friends, El Rushbow and the uh EIB network, by the way, excuse me, uh uh will not be here on Monday or Tuesday, Fourth of July is Tuesday.
+By the way, excuse me, will not be here on Monday or Tuesday.

 So he'll be here on Monday.

-Democrats, uh who is this?
+Democrats, who is this?

-This is our old buddy Will Lester at all AP.
+This is our old buddy Will Lester at All AP.

-Uh Democrats leading their party's midterm election effort argued yesterday that any Republican attempt to use immigration as a central campaign issue would backfire.
+Democrats leading their party's midterm election effort argued yesterday that any Republican attempt to use immigration as a central campaign issue would backfire.

-Well then they should be encouraging the Republicans to do it.
+Well, then they should be encouraging the Republicans to do it.

 Isn't that right?

-They that's not the point.
+But no, no, that's not the point.

-They cited Republican plans to hold hearings on the illegal immigration around the country this summer rather than passing immigration legislation in Congress as a sign of the GOP strategery to motivate conservative voters.
+They cited Republican plans to hold hearings on the illegal immigration around the country this summer rather than passing immigration legislation in Congress as a sign of the GOP strategy to motivate conservative voters.

-Senator Chuck Schumer, Chairman Democrat Senatorial Campaign Committee said Republicans want to use this like Willie Horton in 1988 and gay marriage in 2004.
+Senator Chuck Schumer, chairman Democrat Senatorial Campaign Committee, said Republicans want to use this like Willie Horton in 1988 and gay marriage in 2004.

 It's no secret.